 If you feel like you’re constantly dieting and then giving up, your weight loss successes will be short-lived.
 If the roller coaster of watching the scale go up and down over the years has been your #1 pastime, then welcome to the Yo-Yo Diet Club.
 It’s a big club, filled with both mighty intentions and enormous frustrations.

-• Could you open up a small clothing boutique with all the different sized clothes you have lurking in your closets and dressers?
+• Could you open up a small clothing boutique a la Dimepiece LA with all the different sized clothes you have lurking in your closets and dressers?

 • Have you ever pulled out your “skinny” clothes and sighed as you thought about the list time you could fit into them?

 Yo-yo dieting is harmful to more than just your self-esteem.
 Repeatedly losing and then regaining weight can actually cause your metabolism to slow down, making it harder and harder for you to lose weight and keep it off in the long term.

 How To Break The Yo-Yo Diet Cycle

 Instead of trying this, then trying that until you stumble upon the fabled secret miracle weight loss system, it’s time to take a look at your long-term behavior and finally learn how to break the yo-yo diet cycle: